Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

 \section{An Efficient Method for Computing Gravitational Memory}

-In this Section, we present our method for computing the memory equation in Einstein-\AE{}ther gravity.
+In this section, we present our method for computing the memory equation in Einstein-\AE{}ther gravity.
 The memory equation is the equation in asymptotically flat spacetime whose solution yields the memory component sourced by the asymptotic radiation.
-This is an optimization of the framework developed in \cite{Heisenberg:2023prj,Heisenberg:2024cjk,Zosso:2024xgy} based on Isaacson's formulation of the leading-order equations of motion of gravitational waves.
+This is an optimization of the framework developed in Refs.~\cite{Heisenberg:2023prj,Heisenberg:2024cjk,Zosso:2024xgy} based on Isaacson's formulation of the leading-order equations of motion of gravitational waves.
 In this work, we additionally exploit the simplifying power of purely dynamic second-order action.
-The considerations in this section are valid for any metric theory whose asymptotic radiation involves linearly decoupled dynamical degrees of freedom with a non-dispersive, constant asymptotic velocity.
+The considerations in this section are valid for any metric theory whose asymptotic radiation involves linearly decoupled dynamical degrees of freedom with a nondispersive, constant asymptotic velocity.
 Readers who are only interested in the final result of gravitational memory in E\AE{} gravity and the conjectured constraints on its parameter space can directly skip to Sec.~\ref{sec:MemoryinEA}.

-\subsection{Gravitational Memory in Metric Theories}
+\subsection{Gravitational memory in metric theories}

 We begin with a proper definition of displacement memory in metric theories of gravity.
 To simplify the notation, we will present most formulas in this section by collectively denoting all additional gravitational fields with a common symbol $\sfPsi$.
-Consider, therefore, the explicit definition of a generic covariant metric theory action (see e.g. \cite{Zosso:2024xgy}),
+Consider, therefore, the explicit definition of a generic covariant metric theory action (see e.g. Ref.~\cite{Zosso:2024xgy}),

-with gravitational Lagrangian $\mathcal{L}_\text{G}$ covariantly depending on the physical metric $g$, as well as possibly on a set of additional non-minimally coupled gravitational fields $\sfPsi$.
-As already stated, a metric theory of gravity is then defined through the assumption of the validity of the Einstein equivalence principle by imposing that the matter fields $\sfPsi_\text{m}$ only couple minimally to the space-time metric $g$ within a separate matter action $S_\text{m}[g,\sfPsi_\text{m}]$ \cite{papantonopoulos2014modifications,Will:2018bme,Zosso:2024xgy}.
+with gravitational Lagrangian $\mathcal{L}_\text{G}$ covariantly depending on the physical metric $g$, as well as possibly on a set of additional nonminimally coupled gravitational fields $\sfPsi$.
+As already stated, a metric theory of gravity is then defined through the assumption of the validity of the Einstein equivalence principle by imposing that the matter fields $\sfPsi_\text{m}$ only couple minimally to the spacetime metric $g$ within a separate matter action $S_\text{m}[g,\sfPsi_\text{m}]$ \cite{papantonopoulos2014modifications,Will:2018bme,Zosso:2024xgy}.